ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. In the *Data Source Manager*, click on the *Vector* tab on the left.
 1. In the *Source* section, click on the "..." and navigate to the folder containing your vector data.
 1. Holding down the Ctrl button on your keyboard while you click, select the *StreetCenterlines.shp*, *SeismicHazardZones.shp*, and *Shoreline.shp* (don't worry about the other files that make up a shapefile - QGIS will know to look for these when you specify the .shp file).
 Then click *Open*.
 If the *Select Transformation* dialog appears, pick a transformation that fits the data, such as *NAD83 to WGS 84 (43)*.
+1. In the *Options* section, you can leave the default values as they are for this data.
+Make note of what options are there - the *ENCODING* section is particularly helpful if your attributes are written in a different character set than the default, UTF-8.
 1. In the *Data Source Manager* click *Add*.

 ### CSV Data